anhoop89/Translator_FullStack_GCP/README.md

  Translation Tool from English To Spanish and Spanish to English
  - Anh Ho
  ---

+***Translator_FullStack_GCP*** is a robust translation tool equipped with a sleek web interface, built using the Flask web framework.
+Seamlessly translating between English and Spanish, as well as Spanish to English, this application leverages the power of Google Cloud Datastore library for efficient data storage and retrieval.
+Powered by Gunicorn, a Python WSGI HTTP server, it ensures smooth and reliable connectivity between web servers like nginx and the application itself.
+Enhance your multilingual communication effortlessly with Translator_FullStack_GCP.

 **The main goal of this project is to build the entire application on Google Cloud Platform ** All the tools I have used for this project including:
 ```